MyMobiCasino

 There are a number of other strategies that some recommend with varying results.

-Assume 10 in the Hole: In this case, the player always assumes the unseen dealer card is a 10 and bets accordingly.
-For instance, if the dealer is showing a 9 and the player has 18, he or she would hit, even though anything higher than a 3 will bust out the player.
-There are times when assuming a 10 aligns with basic strategy, but using the strategy exclusively will lose the player money in the long run.
+Assume 10 in the Hole: In this case, the player always assumes the hidden dealer card is a 10 and bets accordingly.
+For example, if the dealer shows a 9 and the player has an 18, basic strategy would call for a hit, even though anything higher than a 3 will bust the player.
+There are certainly times when assuming a 10 is consistent with basic strategy, but using this strategy exclusively will cost the player money in the long run.

 Bankroll Management

-Players should consider how long they want to play and how much money they are willing to lose when deciding on bankroll and bet size.
-Assuming players follow basic blackjack strategy perfectly, the house edge should come in around one percent.
-If players are making $10 bets, that means they should expect to lose $10 for every 10 hands played.
-Online, it’s not unreasonable to expect to see two hands a minute or more, so a half hour of play on $10 bets will cost a player an average of $60.
+When deciding on a bankroll and bet size, players should consider how long they want to play and how much money they're willing to lose.
+If players are betting $10, that means they should expect to lose $10 for every 10 hands played.
+Assuming players follow basic blackjack strategy perfectly, the house edge should be around one percent.
+Online, it's not unreasonable to expect to see two hands per minute or more.
+So a half hour of play at $10 will cost a player an average of $60.

 Conclusion